 1 tablespoon salt

-Soak rajmah in boiled, hot water for at least 1 hour.
+1. Soak rajmah in boiled, hot water for at least 1 hour or in room temperature water overnight.
 Drain and discard the water.
 Set aside.

-Add cloves, cinnamon, and cardamom.
-Cook 30 seconds.
+5. Add the cloves, cinnamon, and cardamom.
+Stir and cook for 30 seconds.

-Add ginger, garlic, and fresh chiles.
-Cook 1 minute, stirring well.
+7. Add the ginger, garlic, and fresh chiles.
+Stir and cook for 1 minute.

-Press CANCEL.
-Add tomato, tomato paste, garam masala, coriander, amchur, red chile, and salt.
+8. Press CANCEL.
+Add the tomato, tomato paste, garam masala, coriander, amchur, red chile, salt, rajmah and water.
 Stir.

-Lock the lid into place and make sure the pressure release valve is set to the sealing position (upwards).
-Press the PRESSURE COOK button until the panel indicates MORE and adjust the time to pressure cook on HIGH for 30 minutes.
+9. Lock the lid into place and make sure the pressure release valve is set to the sealing position (upwards).
+Press the PRESSURE COOK button and then press the PRESSURE LEVEL button until the panel reads HIGH.
+Adjust the cook time to 35 minutes.